rerun-io/rerun-docs/docs/concepts/entity-component.md

 ### Extension Components
 Your entity could have any number of other components as well.
 This isn't a problem.
 Any components that aren't relevant to the scene that the space view is drawing are safely ignored.
-In fact, Rerun even lets you to log you own components.
+In fact, Rerun even allows you to log your own components.

 In Python this is done via [log_extension_components](https://ref.rerun.io/docs/python/latest/common/extension_components/#rerun.log_extension_components)